• Interim process for handling complaints agreed.

 (preferably within about 2 weeks following the meeting).

-Estimated hours: up to 2 hours attending meeting, plus 3-4 hours per meeting producing Agenda & Minutes.
+hours: up to 2 hours attending meeting, plus 3-4 hours per meeting producing

 need have no further responsibilities beyond the above.